-Adelaide boasts a mild mediterranean climate.
-In the summer (December to February) the average maximum is around 30°C, although its not common for the the mercury to climb up to 40°C or even higher.
-In winter (June to August) the temperature drops to 15–16°C during the day, and can go down to as low as 5°C at night.
-But if you want to avoid the heat and the cold, choose to visit Adelaide during the shoulder season (February to March or September through November), when the weather is pleasant and the city is buzzing with activities.
+Adelaide boasts a mild Mediterranean climate.
+In the summer (December to February) the average maximum is around 30°C (86°F), although it’s not common for mercury climb up to 40°C (104°F)or even higher.
+In winter (June to August) the temperature drops to 15–16°C (60°F) during the day, and can go down to as low as 5°C (41°F) at night.

-Top Things to Do in Adelaide
+Top Things to do in Adelaide

-The best time to visit Adelaide is in March when the city is teeming with festivals, events, and fun things to do in Adelaide.
+The best time to visit is in March when the city is teeming with festivals, events, and fun things to do in Adelaide.
 The Adelaide Fringe Festival, on in late February to early March, is the most famous of them all, featuring music, art, circus, comedy, theatre, dance and cultural performances from all over the world.
-WOMADelaide, Royal Adelaide Show, Future Music Festival, Groovin the Moo and Stereosonic Festival, follow closely drawing crowds to the city all throughout March.

-If your visit doesn’t coincide with Adelaide’s “March madness”, don’t fret, even on the least eventful day there is still plenty to do in Adelaide.
+The Garden Of Unearthly Delights, Adelaide Frindge Festival.
+Photo via Weekend NotesIf your visit doesn’t coincide with Adelaide’s “March Madness”, don’t fret, even on the least eventful day, there is still plenty of things to do in Adelaide.

 If you want to take advantage of Adelaide’s boutique shopping culture, follow local advice and head to these 25 best spots to shop in Adelaide.
 You’ll find everything from vintage pieces in pop-up shops to exclusive designer stores and international favourites.

-For a more relaxing time be sure to spend time on some of Adelaide’s beaches.
+One of the more relaxing things to do in Adelaide is to spend time on some of Adelaide’s many beaches.
 Henley Beach has always been a local favourite due to its proximity to the CBD and a great seaside vibe.
 Another close by spot is Glenelg Beach, located only 10km from the centre of Adelaide.

 Where to Stay in Adelaide

 Depending on the type of experience you are after, you may opt to stay in the city centre or venture out to the nearby beach suburbs.
 There are great accommodation options no matter where you choose to base yourself.
 Here are a few eco-friendly places to make your stay in Adelaide a green one:

 Where to Eat in Adelaide

-How Much Time Do You Need in Adelaide
+How Much Time do you Need in Adelaide